CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T007-SBS.md

 7. Rename the file to `fabrikam-web.yml`
 8. Delete the content present in your yaml file
-9. Go to this link ```https://github.com/CloudLabsAI-Azure/AIW-DevOps/blob/main/fabrikam-web.yml``` to get the fabrikam-web.yml file updated content
+9. Go to this link ```https://github.com/CloudLabsAI-Azure/AIW-DevOps/blob/main/fabrikam-web.yml``` to get the fabrikam-web.yml file updated content .
+Image name in yaml file should be fabrikam-web.
-11.Image name in yaml file should be fabrikam-web.
-This is the name of the container image that will be pushed to the GitHub Container Registry

     ```YAML
     env: